* CBA knew about shortcomings in February

 * Little or no monitoring on some global operations - Sky News

-* Potential for greater foreign scrutiny - analysts (Adds quote and details on inquiry in paragraphs 7 to 11, updates shares)
+* Potential for greater foreign scrutiny - analysts (Adds quotes and details on potential offshore scrutiny)

 The revelation shows Australia's biggest bank knew it had major deficiencies in its anti-money laundering and terror financing protocols before regulators first informed it in July of suspected criminal activity on thousands of accounts.

 In an unprecedented scandal that has shaken Australia's banking sector, CBA is facing potentially billion of dollars in fines after it was sued by financial crime fighting agency AUSTRAC last month for alleged money-laundering breaches.

 Investors are now worried that the A$130 billion ($103.17 billion) lender, which posted its eighth straight record cash profit on Aug.
 9, could come under the scrutiny of foreign regulators for possible breaches across its global platforms.

 "There are some legitimate concerns if overseas regulators get involved, other jurisdictions get involved," said Rohan Walsh, a portfolio manager at Karara Capital which owns CBA shares.

 "The penalties could be quite significant on a worst-case type of outcome."